mariellefoster/plots_and_projects/README.md

 ## Gaslighting ghostlighting
 - Tiny projectors that can put images of people around your house
 - Work when you aren't facing them, so you see it out of the corner of your eye

+## Ad attack
+- forget about just blocking, this traces ads back to their lair and rips them to shreds